Class of Better Biking

 This is an opportunity to spend a morning in an engineering workshop in Woodcote repairing punctures, adjusting chains, changing brake pads and more.

 Note you will actually be “doing”, not looking at a Powerpoint presentation.

 You will learn some basic motorcycle maintenance (no stripping down of engines).
 We have a team of fantastic volunteers to help you learn these techniques.

 Advanced riding is a volatile skill that needs continuous practise and application.
-For full members EAR is the logical next step along the path of improving and refreshing those pre-existing skills.
+For full members Advanced Plus is the logical next step along the path of improving and refreshing those pre-existing skills.
 TVAM encourages all its full members to undergo periodic refresher training as it helps underpin the overall high standards to which both the individual and club are proud to maintain.

 - Invariably involves going out for the day with another rider of similar riding and bike style.